bigwoof91/scrape-mock/README.md

 ```
 node server
 ```
-or if you have nodemon installed globally
+or if you have nodemon installed globally:
 ```
 nodemon server
 ```